waynchi/DopamineAPI_iOS-Client/README.md

 #1) Initialize the API Client and run your app.
 ##1.1) Add the API Client to your project

-**Downlaod the file `libDopamineiOSLibrary.a` from this repo.
+**Download the file `libDopamineiOSLibrary.a` from this repo.
 In order to link the library, follow the official instructions here: https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/Articles/configuration.html.
 Give yourself a high five.**

 <br><br>